Xunnamius/black-flag/README.md

 command<sup>R5B🡒R2</sup> where it is then communicated to the user.<sup>R2🡒R1</sup>

-> The `myctl remote` sub-command is a child command of the root `myctl` command,
+> The `myctl remote` child command is a child command of the root `myctl`
-> but it also has its own child commands, making it a parent _and_ a child
+> command, but it also has its own child commands, making it a parent _and_ a
-> command (i.e. a "parent-child").
+> child command (i.e. a "parent-child").

 Finally, suppose the user executes `myctl remote remove origin`.<sup>🡒1</sup>
-Black Flag (using `runProgram`) sets everything up and calls the root `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> The router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> The parent-child router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of programs representing the `myctl remote show` command.<sup>3A->4B->5A</sup>
+Black Flag (using `runProgram`) sets everything up and calls the root `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> The router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> The parent-child router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote show` command.<sup>3A->4B->5A</sup>
 `myctl remote show`'s router detects that the given arguments refer to the current command<sup>5A->6B</sup> and so calls